Daniel Bonifacius von Haneberg: Early studies and career

 He began his classical course at Kempten, where he pursued the studies prescribed by the curriculum, and mastered several Semitic languages (Hebrew, Arabic, Syriac, Persian, and Ethiopic).
-He next went to Munich, where he completed his elementary studies in the gymnasium, and followed the courses of philosophy and theology in the university.
+He then went to Munich, where he completed his elementary studies at a Gymnasium, and followed courses of philosophy and theology at the Ludwig-Maximilians-Universität München (LMU).

 While a theological student, he cultivated Sanskrit and Chinese over and above the Semitic languages with which he was already acquainted, translated a few works of Cardinal Wiseman, contributed several essays and poems to various German periodicals, and prepared for the Catholic priesthood.
-He took his degree of Doctor of Theology at the University of Munich in 1839, and was ordained priest at Augsburg, on 29 August of the same year.
+He took his degree of Doctor of Theology at LMU in 1839, and was ordained priest at Augsburg, on 29 August of the same year.

-The following November he qualified for a Privatdozent in the University of Munich by his thesis "De significationibus in Veteri Testamento præter literam valentibus" (Munich, 1839), and began in December his career of thirty-three years as a lecturer of the Old Testament.
+The following November, he qualified for a Privatdozent at LMU with his thesis "De significationibus in Veteri Testamento præter literam valentibus" (Munich, 1839), and began in December his career of thirty-three years as a lecturer of the Old Testament.
 In 1841, he became extraordinary professor of Hebrew and of Holy Scripture in the same university, and in 1844 ordinary professor.
 His lectures, wherein he displayed a solid learning, a constant discretion, and a deep piety, were attended with great profit and delight by an increasing number of students not only from Bavaria, but also from the other German States, and soon caused him to be regarded as one of the most prominent Catholic professors of his day.

 He carried out the duties of his priestly calling, such as preaching, attendance at the confessional, answers to sick-calls, etc. His learning and still more his virtues, secured for him great favor at the Bavarian court, and he acted as tutor in the families of the Duke Maxmilian and Prince Leopold.

 In 1850, he joined the Order of St. Benedict, and a few years afterwards (1854) was chosen abbot of the Benedictine monastery of St. Boniface at Munich.
 He soon founded the Reform School at Andechs in Upper Bavaria, and a little he tried, but with small success, to establish missions of his order in Algiers and in the Orient.